lh3/lh3.github.com/_posts/2020-05-17-fast-high-level-programming-languages.md

 This benchmark stresses on I/O and string processing.
 I replaced the low-level I/O of several languages to achieve good performance.
-The code looks more like C than a high-level language, but at least I can get the job done without relying on C bindings.
+The code looks more like C than a high-level language, but at least these langauges give me the power without resorting to C.

 It is worth mentioning the default BioPython FASTQ parser is over 70 times slower on plain FASTQ and over 10 times slower on gzip'd FASTQ.
 Running the C